Frequently Asked Questions

 29. Can we visit Toroweap, Peekaboo Slot Canyon, and White Pocket in a single day?

 Unfortunately, due to the remoteness of some of these areas, that tour you have in mind may not be logistically feasible as in the above examples.
 If you are looking for more than what you see on any tour page, contact us.
 We do offer custom tours, but keep in mind it may not be able to work as you have planned.
 Often the geographical space of the Western US is vastly under-appreciated during planning.

 30. Can the longer day tours be shortened?
 Can tours be customized?

 In some cases, yes, depending on the tour.
 Certain tours however cannot be shortened.
 For instance, it is not possible to do a White Pocket Tour in 4 hours due to the remoteness of the area.
 All tours in the Paria / Vermillion Cliffs Area are full days no matter which way you slice it.
 Custom tours for full groups (5-7 passengers) are more feasible than highly specialized tours with only one or two passengers.
-Custom tours for groups of 4 or less will also considered private tours and prices will be set at a 5+ passenger minimum depending on the tour.
+Custom tours for groups of 4 or less will also be considered private tours.

 31. I want to see as much as possible in one day.
 What do you suggest?

 We have several different tours that allow you to see much of what their particular area has to offer.
-These tours are: Ultimate Kanab Tour, Photographer’s Dream Tour, White Pocket / South Coyote Buttes Combination Tour (permit required for South Coyote Buttes).
+These tours are: Ultimate Kanab Tour, Photographer’s Dream Tour, and our custom Guide’s Choice Tour.